-Decision Making for Safety Leaders
+Organizational Decision Making for Safety: Part 2

-Part 2: Organizational Improvement Strategies
+Organizational Improvement Strategies

 In the first part of this series, we introduced new research findings that point to site leaders having the greatest potential to impact serious injuries and fatalities (SIF).
 Part 2 reviews the most significant situations and types of decisions for effective safety leadership.
 It also presents a new perspective on incident causation leading to improvement strategies aimed at SIF prevention.

 Let’s examine one case from the study of over 600 decisions leading up to 60 life-altering and fatal events.